bolt/docs/source/setup.md

 ### Option 3: The developer way, using git and composer.

-If you want to install Bolt using git and composer, execute the following commands:
+If you want to install Bolt using Git and Composer, execute the following commands:

 <pre class="brush: plain">
 git clone git://github.com/bobdenotter/bolt.git bolt